First recorded (as “Rising Sun Blues”) by Clarence “Tom” Ashley and Gwen Foster (1933).

 “The oldest known existing recording is by Appalachian artists Clarence ‘Tom’ Ashley and Gwen Foster, who recorded it for Vocalion Records on Sept.
 6, 1933.
 Ashley said he had learned it from his grandfather, Enoch Ashley.

 “In 1941, Woody Guthrie recorded a version.
-A recording made in 1947 by Josh White, who is also credited with having written new words and music that have subsequently been popularized in the versions made by many other later artists, was released by Mercury Records in 1950.
-Lead Belly recorded two versions of the song in February 1944 and in October 1948, called ‘In New Orleans’ and ‘The House of the Rising Sun’ respectively.
+A recording made in 1947 by Josh White, who is also credited with having written new words and music that have subsequently been popularized in many later versions by other artists, was released by Mercury Records in 1950.
+Lead Belly recorded two versions of the song: first in February 1944 and, again, in October 1948, titled ‘In New Orleans’ and ‘The House of the Rising Sun’ respectively.

 “In 1957 Glenn Yarbrough recorded the song for Elektra Records.
-The song is also credited to Ronnie Gilbert on one of The Weavers albums released in the late 1940s or early 1950s.
-Pete Seeger released a version on Folkways Records in 1958.
+The song is also credited to Ronnie Gilbert on one of the Weavers’ albums released in the late 1940s or early 1950s.
+Pete Seeger, a member of the Weavers, released a solo arrangement on Folkways Records in 1958.
 Actor and comedian Andy Griffith recorded the song on his 1959 album Andy Griffith Shouts The Blues And Old Timey Songs.
-Joan Baez recorded it in 1960 on her debut album.
-In 1960 Miriam Makeba recorded the song on her eponymous RCA album.
+In 1960, Miriam Makeba recorded the song on her eponymous RCA album.

 Woody Guthrie, “House of the Rising Sun” (1941):